Fabb-Sy/Project_Ionic/README.md

 ```bash
 ionic serve
 ```
-If you want to run
+If you want to run with external url
 ```bash
 ionic serve --external
 ```